kaulin/42_pipex/README.md

 ## Introduction
 This was a 42 cursus project where the aim was to replicate pipes in a shell environmnet.
 The mandatory part required redirecting standard input to a specific file, creating a pipe to communicate between child processes executing different commands, forking and managing said processes, and redirecting output to a specific file.
 Error handling needed to mimic that of the actual shell (in my case Bash).

+In short,
-In short, './pipex infile cmd1 cmd2 outfile' behaves exactly like < infile cmd1 | cmd2 > outfile'.
+`./pipex infile cmd1 cmd2 outfile`
+behaves exactly like
+`< infile cmd1 | cmd2 > outfile`.

-One bonus feature I implemented was to handle any number of piped commands, ie. './pipex infile cmd1 ... cmdN outfile' works like '< infile cmd1 | ... | cmdN > outfile'.
+One bonus feature I implemented was to handle any number of piped commands, ie.
+`./pipex infile cmd1 ... cmdN outfile` works like
+`< infile cmd1 | ... | cmdN > outfile`.

 > [!WARNING]
 > To anyone in general, but fellow 42 students in particular: when faced with a problem, it is always better to attempt solving it first alone without consulting the previous works of others.
 Your precursors were no smarter than and just as fallible as you; Blindly following their footsteps will only lead you on the same detours they took and prevent you from seeing new, faster routes along the way.